dyl-lee/stock-analysis/README.md

 # To what extent did refactoring help the original script?
 ## Pros
-1. Decimated the runtime
+1. Decimated the runtime while returning the same output as the original script
 2.

 ## Cons
-1.
+1. For a dataset of this size, refactoring doesn't seem worth it.
+A more comprehensive test will be on much larger dataset.